What do the different metrics (visits, page views, unique visitors, etc.) mean in Analytics?

 - Returning Visitors: A returning visitor is a user that has visited your website during the period selected, who has also visited your website at least one time prior to this period.
 So if you have 10 unique visitors on your website in January and five of them have been on your website in a period prior to the period you have selected, then you will have five returning visitors.
 Similar to unique visitors, this metric relies on cookie data, so treat this metric with the same caution and look at trending rather than absolute values.

-- Bounce Rate: The bounce rate is calculated from single page visits (visits where users have only seen one page) divided by the number of entries on the site.
+- Bounce Rate: The site bounce rate is calculated from single-page visits (visits where users have only seen one page) divided by the number of entries on the site.
 Learn more about bounce rates.